lzap/lzap.github.com/content/posts/2023/about-structured-logging-in-go121.md

 In order to start using slog, a new `Logger` with a `Handler` must be created.
 There are two handlers available in the library: one for JSON and one for text.
-Storing structured logs as text is not very useful for production use, however, it is very nice option for development environments:
+Storing structured logs as text is not very useful for production use, however, it is a good option for development environments:

     logger := slog.New(slog.NewTextHandler(os.Stderr, nil))
     slog.SetDefault(logger)